jomarcardoso/markdown-evolution-proposals/README.md

 - **for web pages:** Markdown is an HTML superset, the idea is to make it render more complex pages, no only documents, then these proposal bring new common components for content of web pages.

 ## Patch

+The information can be placed by one of those techinices.

 ### Put markdown information at hidden places.